gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for PMD versions <5.0

-We have removed integration test coverage for PMD 4.3 (the last release of PMD before 5.0).
-Newer PMD plugin features do not work with PMD 4.3 and the PMD check task does not fail when finding violations.
+Investigation of our PMD support revealed that newer PMD plugin features do not work with PMD 4.3, and the PMD check task does not fail when finding violations.
+Because of this, we do not recommend the use Gradle with PMD versions earlier than 5.0, and we have removed any integration test coverage for these versions.

 ### New PMD violations due to type resolution changes